 I love knowing what other people use and why they like particular products.
 So, here are items you see me use in the video and why I like them.
 Most of the links will take you to Amazon.

-- Raw apple cider vinegar is essential to making bone broth since it acidifies the water and helps extract minerals from the bones.
-I like both Bragg's and Napa Valley Naturals.
+- Raw apple cider vinegar is essential for making bone broth since it acidifies the water and helps extract minerals from the bones.
+I like Bragg's.

-- I love these 1/2 gallon wide mouth jars and use them to store my broth in along with many other things in my kitchen.
+- I love these ½ gallon wide mouth jars and use them to store my broth along with many other things in my kitchen.